Human-Computer Interaction 3e Dix, Finlay, Abowd, Beale

 2) it's not all about the technology

 I was still in school, I guess around 13 or 14, and on holiday at the seaside.
 One of the first things we did was register at the local library and I was pleased to find a book about computers.
-I'd never come across the term 'Systems Analysis' at that point (I only had Ladybird's "How it works: The Computer") and I know the book covere alot of ground, but the anecdote I recall went roughlyl as follows.
+I'd never come across the term 'Systems Analysis' at that point (I only had Ladybird's "How it works: The Computer").
+The book covered a lot of ground, but the anecdote I recall went roughly as follows.

 The analyst spent some time observing the use of the printer and then went back to the client.